Research into Rural Healthcare and Isolation

 My resume included a wealth of home-care, nursing education, and several years of clinical practice in a major teaching hospital in the northeastern portion of the United States.
 I truly felt privileged to be a nurse and I wanted to give back to the profession that had given so much to me.

-Nurses working in CAH and other rural settings frequently provide the primary healthcare services for people living in these areas (Long & Weinert in Winters, 2013, p.
-1).
+Nurses working in CAH and other rural settings frequently provide the primary healthcare services for people living in these areas (Long & Weinert in Winters, 2013).
 However, little has been written to guide rural nursing practice or understand the lived experiences of these healthcare providers.

 During the past three years I have completed two qualitative research studies examining the lived experiences of nurses working in rural settings in the Northeast and the Midwest portion of the United States.
 The participant responses from these studies elicited vastly different themes.
 However, the common theme was a feeling of isolation that rural nurses are confronted with on a daily basis.